Skip to content

 Right now in Vermont, we are facing a crisis in dementia care.
 The population is aging rapidly.
 People are being diagnosed younger and living longer—but the number of dementia care homes has not kept pace.
 Families are being told they must wait 12 months or more for a placement in a memory care home.
 That’s a year of stress, burnout, and fear.
 A year of wondering if their loved one will be safe.
 A year without answers.

-We will serve individuals with:
+We serve individuals with:

 • Alzheimer’s and other forms of dementia—at any age